 So here we go:

 Step 1.
 Get a surfboard

-You’ll need something with a rounded nose thats about 6 inches longer than you are tall, at a minimum, for your first board.
+You’ll need something with a rounded nose thats at least a foot longer than you are tall, at a minimum, for your first board.

 However, don’t start with an SUP (Stand up paddle board) or a giant long board as you will never be able to turn that yacht.
 Facebook marketplace and craigslist are your go-to for a deal.

 Use following method on both OfferUP and Facebook Marketplace.
 Do a search for “surfboard” and then set up notifications for that search term.
 Next, make sure notifications are “on” for both apps.
 This will then give you a notification when someone posts a surfboard for sale.
 Being the first to respond when a good deal arrises is critical in beating everyone else to the board.

 Let’s prevent the inevitable shoreline exhaustion, feeling beaten by the world event which is bound to happen if you paddle out into ridable surf without the right amount of physical conditioning.